TheOdinProject/curriculum/javascript/computer_science/space_complexity.md

 }
 ```

-Here it should hopefully be clear that no matter the arguments we pass to the function call, only a single variable is created.
+Here it should hopefully be clear that no matter the arguments we pass to the function call, only a single value is created (the product of the numbers).
 It doesn't change.
 Therefore, we can consider the space this takes is always O(1).

 #### O(N) - Linear complexity